Gerald Anthony Bucciarelli

 In 1976, Jerry moved to New York top seek fame and fortune.
 His stage name changed to Gerald Anthony.
 He took an off-Broadway directing job to make ends meet, then in 1977 accepted an offer for an eight-day stint playing a new character called Marco Dane in the daytime soap opera "One Life To Live."
 Little did he know at the time that this short appearance would end up being a 17-year run playing a character he described as "the first really antiheroic character.
 He did rotten things but wasn't totally despicable because you understood him."

 After his time with the daytime soaps, Gerald Anthony moved on to his true love, directing.
 He wrote and directed a short movie, "Twisted", that toured the film festival circuit.
-He also continued acting, appearing in several prime-time TV shows, including "Moonlighting," "L.A.
-Law," "MacGyver," "Wiseguy," "Law and Order" and "Third Watch."
+He also continued acting, appearing in several prime-time TV shows, including "Moonlighting," "Jake and the Fatman," "MacGyver," "Law and Order" and "Third Watch."
+He had recurring roles as kind-hearted Father Pete Terranova on "Wiseguy" from 1987-1989 and as Ross Burnett on "L.A.
+Law" from 1988-1989.

-When Jerry passed away suddenly in 2004, actress Robin Strasser, who played the character Dorian Lord on OLTL had this to say: "He was a superb human being, a great actor, so much fun to be around, so volcanic and mesmerizing in his choices as an actor, so daring, take-away-the-net in his choices as a man."
+When Jerry passed away suddenly on May 28, 2004, at age 52, actress Robin Strasser, who played the character Dorian Lord on OLTL had this to say: "He was a superb human being, a great actor, so much fun to be around, so volcanic and mesmerizing in his choices as an actor, so daring, take-away-the-net in his choices as a man."

 Those who knew him agreed.
 Gerald Anthony Bucciarelli was a charming man of dedication and spirit.
 He may have been a man of energy and insight within the world of professional acting, but he will always be remembered as a cherished son of Brookline to those who knew him here at home.

-One last thing, I remember Jerry and my Uncle Danny playing in their band in the late sixties.
-If I was lucky my grandmother would allow me to go downstairs and watch them practice.
-I'll never forget that, sitting there watching him belt out tunes like "Louie, Louie," "Alley Ooop," and "96 Tears."
+As for myself, I can remember Jerry and my Uncle Danny, in the late sixties, rehearsing with their band in the basement.
+If I was lucky, my grandmother would allow me to go downstairs and watch them practice.
+I'll never forget sitting on the basement steps watching him belt out tunes like "Wipe Out," "Louie, Louie," "Alley Ooop," and "96 Tears."

 Gerald